-Executive KMP received a once-off grant of Recognition Rights in FY15 to recognise their commitment to the Arena REIT internalisation and reward ongoing effort to deliver Arena REIT's business performance.
+Executive KMP received a once-off grant of Recognition Rights in FY15 to recognise their commitment to the Arena REIT internalisation and reward ongoing effort to deliver Arena's business performance.

-Recognition Rights are subject to an employment retention period ending on 30 June 2017.
-The Board considered the Recognition Rights to be an important incentive for Executive KMP to remain with the business during Arena REIT's transition to an internalised management structure.
+Recognition Rights were subject to an employment retention period ended on 30 June 2017.
+The Board considered the Recognition Rights to be an important incentive for Executive KMP to remain with the business during Arena's transition to an internalised management structure.

-3.3.3 Other LTI PlanTerms
+3.3.3 Other LTI Plan Terms